tetris245/Uwall/README.md

 Ultra Wall by Nemesea - Add-on for Ben987's BondageClub game

+Note: If you use the FBC mod, don't use this stand-alone version of Uwall, but enable/disable Uwall in FBC settings.

 A very simple mod to protect you from trolls abusing ULTRAbc commands with target.

 Can be used without need to have also ULTRAbc.